PipedreamHQ/pipedream/docs/docs/apps/twitter/README.md

 ### Limitations on `@` mentions

 Twitter's [Automation Rules](https://help.twitter.com/en/rules-and-policies/twitter-automation) forbids replies or mentions in certain circumstances.
-For example, you cannot `@` mention users in an unsolicted way.
+For example, you cannot `@` mention users in an unsolicited way.
 Because of these limitations, **Pipedream prevents the use of `@` mentions when posting tweets**.

 If you attempt to post tweets with `@` mentions using the **Post Tweet** action, the action will remove the `@` and post the remaining text of the tweet.